Insights

 What is an API?

-An Application Programming Interface (API) is an interface or communication protocol between two systems.
-API's make it possible for systems to communicate with each other, using a defined language and rules for requests and responses.
+An API is an interface, or communication protocol, between two systems.
+APIs let systems talk to each other using a defined language and a clear set of rules for requests and responses.

 • Web APIs (HTTP-based): The most common form, often used for web services like REST (Representational State Transfer) and GraphQL.